-Employees may make contributions via salary deductions, and the employer must either contribute a matching or a non-elective amount.
-All contributions are sent directly to each employee’s SIMPLE IRA.
+Employees may make contributions via salary deductions, and the employer must make matching or nonelective contributions.
+All contributions are sent directly to each employee's SIMPLE IRA.

-SIMPLE IRA plans may only be established by employers that had no more than 100 employees during the previous calendar year.
-In 2021, employees can defer up to $13,500 of their annual income and $3,000 in catch-up contributions if they are at least 50 years old.
+SIMPLE IRA plans may only be established by employers with no more than 100 employees during the previous calendar year.
+In 2022, employees can defer up to $14,000 of their annual income and $3,000 in catch-up contributions if they are at least 50 years old.

 How to establish a SIMPLE IRA

-To establish a SIMPLE IRA, you must first adopt a plan document by signing Form 5304-SIMPLE or Form 5305-SIMPLE.
-Form 5305 should be used if you require all contributions to be sent to a specified financial institution.
+To establish a SIMPLE IRA, you must first adopt a plan document by signing Form 5304-SIMPLE5 or Form 5305-SIMPLE6.
+You should use Form 5305 if you require all contributions to be sent to a specified financial institution.
 Form 5304 is used when each employee wants the option to choose the financial institution they would like to use.

-Next, you must give each eligible employee certain information about the SIMPLE IRA plan and the institution where employee contributions will be made prior to the employee election period, which is usually 60 days before January 1.
+Next, you must give each eligible employee certain information about the SIMPLE IRA plan and the institution where employee contributions will be made before the employee election period, which is usually 60 days before January 1.

-Finally, you’ll set up a SIMPLE IRA for each eligible employee via Form 5305-S (for a trust account) or Form 5305-SA (for a custodial account).
+Finally, you'll set up a SIMPLE IRA for each eligible employee via Form 5305-S7 (for a trust account) or Form 5305-SA8 (for a custodial account).
 These can be established at banks or insurance companies.